krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/1-Organize-data-for-more-effective-analysis.md

 ---

-## Activity: Filter data with SQL
+## Activity: Filter and sort data with SQL

-In this activity, we are create a custom BigQuery dataset and use SQL queries to filter data.
+In this activity, we are create a custom BigQuery dataset and use SQL queries to filter and sort data.
 My summary of the activity can be viewed [here](/activities/sql/c05m01-filter-data-with-sql/c05m01-filter-data-with-sql.ipynb).

 ---